Skip to content

 Is SUNY at Fredonia Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of SUNY at Fredonia earn a median of $54,247, roughly in line with national averages for graduates.
+Ten years out, alumni of SUNY at Fredonia earn a median of $54,247, roughly in line with the national average for college graduates.

 $40,580